-On appeal, defendant does not press this argument; instead, he effectively concedes that point but argues that the proper course of action would have been for the trial court to use the amount of marijuana as set forth on the label, and to count the brownies to see if the active ingredient totaled more than 3.4 ounces (the total amount of usable marijuana that, when added to the 9.1 ounces of raw marijuana found in baggies, defendant arguably would be allowed to possess under section 4).
-In essence, defendant now seeks to avoid criminal prosecution under our controlled substance possession laws by (a) effectively conceding the brownies to be "usable marihuana" and thereby gaining protection under section 4 of the MMMA; yet, (b) seeking to count only the THC-portion of the brownies toward the statutory quantity allowance, even though our possession laws would count the entire weight of the brownies.
-See MCL 333.7401(2)(d)(i)-(iii); People v Kidd, 121 Mich App 92, 95; 328 NW2d 394 (1982); see also People v Prediger, 110 Mich App 757, 760; 313 NW2d 103 (1981); People v Lemble, 103 Mich App 220, 222; 303 NW2d 191 (1981).
+On appeal, defendant does not press this argument; instead, he effectively concedes that point but argues that the proper course of action would have been for the trial court to use the amount of marijuana set forth on the label and count the brownies to see if the active ingredient totaled more than 3.4 ounces (the total amount of usable marijuana that, when added to the 9.1 ounces of raw marijuana found in baggies, defendant arguably would be allowed to possess under § 4).
+In essence, defendant now seeks to avoid criminal prosecution under our controlled substance possession laws by (a) effectively conceding that the brownies are usable marijuana and thereby gaining protection under § 4 of the MMMA yet (b) seeking to count only the THC-portion of the brownies toward the statutory quantity allowance, even though our possession laws would count the entire weight of the brownies.
+See MCL 333.7401(2)(d)(i) through (iii); see also People v Kidd, 121 Mich App 92, 95; 328 NW2d 394 (1982); People v Prediger, 110 Mich App 757, 760; 313 NW2d 103 (1981); People v Lemble, 103 Mich App 220, 222; 303 NW2d 191 (1981).
 Further, because the evidence reflects that the amount of THC contained in a brownie cannot be measured, he suggests that the courts accept at face value the quantities listed on the labels he affixed to the brownies.

-We disagree with both plaintiff and defendant, based on the plain language of the MMMA itself.
-Notably, the MMMA's definition of "usable marihuana" excludes much of the language found in the definition of "marihuana."
-It excludes the words "resin extracted from any part of the plant," and "compound, manufacture, salt, derivative . . . of the plant or its seeds or resin."
-See MCL 333.7106, MCL 333.26423(k).
+We disagree with both the prosecution and defendant, given the plain language of the MMMA itself.6 Notably, the MMMA's definition of "usable marihuana" excludes much of the language found in the definition of "marihuana."
+It excludes the phrases "resin extracted from any part of the plant" and "compound, manufacture, salt, derivative . . . of the plant or its seeds or resin."
+See MCL 333.7106(3); MCL 333.26423(k).
 It additionally excludes "the resin extracted" from "the mature stalks of the plant."
-Id.
-To ignore these exclusions, and to thereby construe "usable marihuana" to include a "mixture or preparation" of an extract (THC) of an extract (resin) from the marijuana plant, would alter the plain meaning of the words that the drafters of the MMMA chose to employ.
-By excluding resin from the definition of "usable marihuana," as contrasted with the definition of "marihuana," and defining "usable marihuana" to mean only "the dried leaves and flowers of the marihuana plant, and any mixture or preparation thereof," MCL 333.26423(k) (emphasis added), the drafters clearly expressed its intent not to include resin, or a mixture or preparation of resin, within the definition of "usable marihuana."
-It therefore expressed its intent not to include a mixture or preparation of an extract of resin.
-Consequently, an edible made with THC extracted from resin is excluded from the definition of "usable marihuana."
-Rather, under the plain language of the MMMA, the only "mixture or preparation" that falls within the definition of "usable marihuana" is a "mixture or preparation" of "the dried leaves and flowers of the marihuana plant."
-Id.
+See MCL 333.7106(3); MCL 333.26423(k).
+To ignore these exclusions, and to thereby construe the term "usable marihuana" as including a "mixture or preparation" of an extract (THC) of an extract (resin) from the marijuana plant, would alter the plain meaning of the words that the drafters of the MMMA chose to employ.
+By excluding resin from the definition of "usable marihuana," as contrasted with the definition of "marihuana," and defining "usable marihuana" to mean only "the dried leaves and flowers of the marihuana plant, and any mixture or preparation thereof," MCL 333.26423(k) (emphasis added), the drafters clearly expressed their intent not to include resin, or a mixture or preparation of resin, within the definition of "usable marihuana."
+They therefore expressed their intent not to include a mixture or preparation of an extract of resin.
+Consequently, an edible product made with THC extracted from resin is excluded from the definition of "usable marihuana."
+Rather, under the plain language of the MMMA, the only "mixture or preparation" that falls within the definition of "usable marihuana" is a mixture or preparation of "the dried leaves and flowers of the marihuana plant " Id.

-&lt;sup>5 The chemist tested only one brownie seized from defendant; however, defendant does not argue that the other brownies do not contain THC.
+5 The chemist tested only one brownie seized from defendant; however, defendant does not argue that the other brownies do not contain THC.
 Therefore, we will sometimes refer to "brownies" in the plural.

-&lt;sup>6 We also note briefly that adoption of defendant's position that the trial court should have relied on quantities set forth on the labels that defendant placed upon the brownies would be absurd; we
+6 We also note briefly that adoption of defendant's position that the trial court should have relied on the quantities set forth on the labels that defendant placed on the brownies would be absurd;